oliviaaheng/robochaser/README.md

 6. Sigmoid activation

 ##### Results
-Similar to with Finder, this architecture was unable to capture the toycar, and so we decided to try to train our model on YoloV8, to see if the dataset was the issue, and not the model itself.
-In actuality, although YoloV8 was able to train on out data, we think the data we had was still far from sufficient to train a Yolo-like model from scratch.
+Similar to with Finder, this architecture was unable to capture the toy car, and so we decided to try to train our model on YoloV8, to see if the dataset was the issue, and not the model itself.
+In actuality, although YoloV8 was able to train on our data, we think the data we had was still far from sufficient to train a Yolo-like model from scratch.